garctaedius/change_wallpaper/README.md

 Additionally, you need an API key from OpenWeatherMap [https://openweathermap.org/](https://openweathermap.org/).
 The free option works well because only a couple of calls are made an hour and only the current weather is relevant.
 Sign up on their website, confirm your email, and go to [https://home.openweathermap.org/api_keys](https://home.openweathermap.org/api_keys) to find your key.

 Finally, you will need python3 [https://www.python.org/downloads/](https://www.python.org/downloads/) (tested on python 12 and 13).
+Simply download the installer, and use the default settings when installing.
+Would probably work well with Microsoft Store version as well, but I haven't tested this.

 # Installation
 You will need to download the code, set up a proper python environment, and set up some environment variables.